AQuilter/SchedulerApp/README.md

 * Provides a schedule for each contact, including appointment details.
 * Allows customization for an additional report.

-## Code Improvements

-The code incorporates at least two different lambda expressions to enhance readability and efficiency.
-User Activity Tracking
+## User Activity Tracking
 User log-in attempts, dates, and timestamps are recorded in a file named login_activity.txt.
 Each new record is appended to the existing file, providing a comprehensive log of user activities.
-## Documentation

-Descriptive Javadoc comments cover at least 70% of the classes and their members throughout the code.
-The comments include justifications for each lambda expression used in the methods.
 ## Conclusion
 This scheduling desktop application demonstrates a robust and user-friendly solution that meets the specified business requirements.
-The use of Java and JavaFX SDK, adherence to coding standards, and comprehensive documentation make this project a valuable addition to a software developer's portfolio.
-The application's versatility and feature-rich interface showcase essential skills relevant to real-world job assignments and technical interviews.
+The use of Java and JavaFX SDK, adherence to coding standards, and comprehensive documentation make this project a showcase of essential skills relevant to real-world job assignments.